Rittzz/Eatfun/README.md

 # Eatfun
-An android app that automatically orders food for your from eatclub.
+An android app that automatically orders food for you from eatclub.